5queezer/docker-wordpress/README.md

 Open your browser at [http://localhost](http://localhost).
 The adminer is located at [http://localhost:8080](http://localhost:8080)

 ### Production environment
-For production the `.env` is necessary.
+For production the **.env** file is necessary.
 Copy the sample file and modifiy the values.
 ```bash
 docker-compose -f docker-compose.yml -f docker-compose.prod.yml up -d
 ```